makingtheimpact/show-my-social-icons/readme.txt

 8. Preview of icons displayed in a widget area.

 == Changelog ==

+= 1.0.73 =
+* Added shortcode preview feature.
+* Fixed bugs and other issues with settings and displaying the icons.
+* Removed redundant code and cleaned up the codebase.

 = 1.0.72 =
 * Added custom color to the icons.